MonliH/the-shoppies/README.md

 ### Features & Demos

-Drag and drop list to rank nominations:
+<sup>Drag and drop list to rank nominations:

 Items **save on reload**: